Personas: You’re Doing It Wrong

 So the first section is gathering data.

-One of the things that I love about persona development, particularly for early stage companies, is that it looks very similar to the way you chase product market fit.
+One of the things that I love about persona development, particularly for early stage companies, is that it looks very similar to

 Your market is reflected by your power users.
 It's reflected by people who are actually very very likely to pay you money for your product.
 They either should be paying you, or they are very likely to.
 The earliest way to find these people, is through your power users.
 This is particularly good when you are very early stage, or when you have very little data.
 You don't need 150 people building trading data for an algorithm, to tell you about Karthik.
 Karthik was one of the very early power users at StormPath.